To submit an online application, follow these steps:

 IMPORTANT: If you do not yet have a Seattle Services portal account, you must register before proceeding.
 Be aware when setting up a new account that the contact information you enter should match the contact information you want to use on your application.

-- In the Create New box, click Permits – Street Use.
+- Under Create New, click Permits – Street Use.